tuliptree (Liriodendron tulipifera)

 In the winter.
 Tuliptree twigs have a prominent terminal bud that is elongate with bud scales meeting at the edges, making it look rather like a duck’s bill.
 The leaf stipules have left prominent stipule scars encircling the twig just above each leaf scar.
 The leaf scars are round, with about a dozen bundle scars scattered within.

 Where to find American tuliptree.
 E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that tuliptree is “The tallest eastern American hardwood species, sometimes attaining a height of 300 ft. and a trunk diameter of 8-10 ft.; largest Ohio tree (in Vinton County) is 4.5 ft.
 D.B.H.
 (Ohio Forestry Assn.).
-IN eastern Erie Co., “many of the largest trees in the primeval forest were of this species” (E.L.
+In eastern Erie Co., “many of the largest trees in the primeval forest were of this species” (E.L.
 Mosely, 1894, herb.slip.).
-Widely distributed in the Deciduous Forest east of a line extending from Lake Michigan southward to the Ohio River and thence along the Mississippi River; limited westward bt drier climate.
+Widely distributed in the Deciduous Forest east of a line extending from Lake Michigan southward to the Ohio River and thence along the Mississippi River; limited westward by drier climate.
 A dominant in some communities of the mixed mesophytic Forest Region and of the Oak-Chestnut Region.
 Widespread in Ohio, but less frequent in the west-central and north-western parts of the state–the climatically drier parts.

 Scanned Drawing from an Old Book